Insults and Insulting Quotes about Scotland

 There are few more impressive sights in the world than a Scotsman on the make

 The Scot is a fine fellow whose father toils witha muck fork, he is the bandy legged lout from Tullietudlescleugh, who after a childhood of intamcy with the cess pool, and the crab house, and twelve month at "the college" on money's wrung from the diet of his family drops his threadbare kilt and comes south in a slop suit to instruct the English in the arts of civilisation...

 The Scotchman is one who keeps the Sabbath and every other thing he can lay his hands on.

 You've forgotten the grandest moral attribute of a Scotsman, Maggie, that he'll do nothing which might damage his career.

 J. M. Barrie, What Every Woman Knows, 1906

 Jews, Scotchmen and counterfeits will be encountered throughout the world.

 DR. JOHNSON: Sir, it is a very vile country.

 MR. S: Well, sir, God made it.

-trying all my life to like Scotchmen, and am obligated to desist from the experiment
+I have been trying all my life to like Scotchmen, and am obligated to desist from the experiment in despair.

 Charles Lamb, British essayist and writer